diatoming/mpv-ios-scripts/README.md

 ## Usage

-1. [Build OpenSSL](https://github.com/x2on/OpenSSL-for-iPhone/tree/OpenSSL-1.0.2l) for iOS and tvOS
+1. Run `./openSSL.sh` for download and build openSSL;
-2. Copy built OpenSSL libraries to `./openssl`
-3. Run `./download.sh` to download and unarchive the projects' source
+2. Run `./download.sh` to download and unarchive the projects' source;
-4. Run `./build-ios.sh -e ENVIRONMENT`, where environment is one of:
+3. Run `./build-ios.sh -e ENVIRONMENT`, where environment is one of;
+4. Run `./lipo-ios.sh` to create fat static libraries from the development and distribution architectures;
+5. Run `./all.sh` to `./clean.sh && ./download.sh && ./build.sh`.

 `development`: builds x86_64 static libaries, and builds mpv with debug symbols and no optimization.

 `distribution`: builds x86_64 and arm64 static libraries, adds bitcode, and adds `-Os` to optimize for size and speed.

-5. Run `./lipo-ios.sh` to create fat static libraries from the development and distribution architectures.

 To build for tvOS, run `./build-tv.sh` and `./lipo-tv.sh` instead.

 Alternatively, run `./build.sh` to build and create fat static libraries for iOS and tvOS from the development and distribution architectures.

-## References

-These scripts build upon [ybma-xbzheng/mpv-build-mac-iOS](https://github.com/ybma-xbzheng/mpv-build-mac-iOS) and [mpv-player/mpv-build](https://github.com/mpv-player/mpv-build)